Charterhouse/react-frontend-developer/workspaces/buffers/README.md

 #### You have a Buffer and want to convert it to TypedArray

-So `Buffer` is the older brother of `Uint8Array` - thus, we provides two methods to conveniently move between the two: `Buffers.copyToUint8Array` and `Buffers.moveToUint8Array`. `Buffers.copyToUint8Array` is super save.
+So `Buffer` is the older brother of `Uint8Array` - thus, we provide two methods to conveniently move between the two: `Buffers.copyToUint8Array` and `Buffers.moveToUint8Array`. `Buffers.copyToUint8Array` is super save.
 It takes a NodeJS `Buffer` as the input and returns `Uint8Array` with its own underlying `ArrayBuffer` so that you do not have to worry if the Buffer is modified after conversion.
 You also do not have to care about buffer sizes, message pools, etc:

 ```javascript
 const buffer = Buffer.alloc(20, 'a')